squaredup/samples/dashboards/jira-health/readme.md

 Invoke-WebRequest -Uri 'https://<jira_base_url>/rest/api/2/search?jql=project = CIT AND issuetype = "JIRA Request" AND (created >= startOfDay(-30d) OR updated >= startOfDay(-30d))' `
 -Headers $Headers
 ```
-- The profile should be named "Jira PS"
-- On the tile select Default in Environment, under 'Run As'.

 ### Setup the dashboard
 - Copy the JSON from this project